darkwing/aframe-blog-posts/art-gallery/README.md

 ## ToDo
+- Ensure dimensions are correct in text
-- Finalize dimensions, then come back to this post and ensure they're still correct
+- Add code to the post
+- Add CodePen pens to post?
 - Take screenshots

-[intro: some stuff about VR growing in popularity, there being a WebVR API, etc.]

-A-Frame is an amazing Mozilla-led project aimed at providing web developers an easy way to create VR experiences that can be enjoyed both in the browser and VR devices.
+A-Frame is an amazing Mozilla-led project aimed at providing web developers an easy way to create WebVR experiences that can be enjoyed both in the browser and VR devices.
 A-Frame provides an easy to use, HTML-based API for creating shapes, animations, and interaction.
 You can create a rich, interactive environment without writing a single line of JavaScript!

 Let's create our first practical A-Frame environment: an art gallery that we can walk around!
 This simple scene will help us learn the following: